 What is painstakingly clear is that you should think before you post a status/tweet/pin that may be considered defamatory.
 Words said in the heat of the moment are no longer just circulated to family and friends, they are usually published in print for the world at large to see.

-If you have concerns about any published material, get in touch with our disputes lawyers who can provide you with preliminary guidance on 1300 544 755, or fill out the form on this page.
+If you have concerns about any published material, get in touch with LegalVision’s disputes resolution lawyers who can provide you with preliminary guidance on 1300 544 755, or fill out the form on this page.

 We appreciate your feedback – your submission has been successfully received.